Tabs — Smart UI JavaScript API

 Default value

-<smart-tabs close-button-mode='selected'></smart-tabs>
+<smart-tabs close-button-mode="selected"></smart-tabs>

-const tabs = document.querySelector('smart-tabs');
+const el = document.querySelector('smart-tabs');

-const tabs = document.querySelector('smart-tabs');
+const el = document.querySelector('smart-tabs');

-let closeButtonMode = tabs.closeButtonMode;
+const closeButtonMode = el.closeButtonMode;

 Controls whether close buttons are shown in the user interface.
 Setting this property to true will display close buttons; setting it to false will hide them.
 You can also retrieve the current state to determine if close buttons are visible.